seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+Equivalent mutants are different from the original code syntactically, however they are not different semantically.
+That is, the mutated code performs the exact same as the original code.
+This could be changing the loop condition in a for loop from < to !=, this will often be an equivalent mutation.
+The reason these mutation affect the mutation score is because equivalent mutations cannot be killed due to the nature of their behaviour.
+Additionally, Pitest considers these mutations when calculating mutation score, which could be considered a misrepresentation of actual mutation coverage as, again, equivalent mutations cannot be killed.

 # A discussion of what could have been done to improve the mutation score of the test suites